nicholashibberd/bouncing-vim/README.md

 the two sections:

-* "Terminal compatibility" (required in particular to pass some key combinations through tmux to vim)
+* "Terminal compatibility" (required in particular to pass some key combinations through tmux to Vim)

-* "Navigation between tmux and vim"
+* "Navigation between tmux and Vim"

-### Updating existing vim plugins
+### Updating existing Vim plugins

-Updating all the vim plugins can be done with this oneliner:
+Updating all the Vim plugins can be done with this oneliner:

 ```sh
 cd ~/.vim/bundle && { \